ScooloV/bbpedia/docs/death_zone/new_inducements.md

 * On a roll of 1-3, the player manages to avoid the Fireball.

 Any Standing players hit by the Fireball are Knocked Down.
-When a player is Knocked Down by a Fireball, you may apply a +1 modifierr to either the Armour roll or Injury roll.
-This modifierr may be applied after the roll has been made.
+When a player is Knocked Down by a Fireball, you may apply a +1 modifier to either the Armour roll or Injury roll.
+This modifier may be applied after the roll has been made.

 **BIASED REFEREE INDUCEMENTS**